Moin06-dev/shopsy-main/README.md

-# 🚗 Car Rental Application
+# 🛒 Shopy - Your Online Store

-Welcome to the Car Rental Application!
-This project is built with React, Vite, and TailwindCSS to provide a seamless and engaging user experience for renting and managing cars.
+Welcome to Shopy!
+This project is built with React, Vite, and TailwindCSS to provide a seamless and engaging user experience for shopping online, just like Amazon.

 ## 📜 Table of Contents